The Shiba Widgets plugin allows you to assign different widgets to different posts, pages, categories, or tags.

 The plugin can also change themes on a page by page basis in your WordPress blog based on its assigned widget set.
 You can turn on this functionality by going into Widget Set >> Options and checking the Switch Theme Based on Widget Set option.

 The Shiba Widgets plugin allows you to assign different widgets to different posts, pages, categories, or tags.
 [Full Shiba Widgets description.]
 New features for Shiba Widgets 1.3 - 1.
 Custom Post Types Widget sets are now represented as custom post types.
-This makes the back-end [...]
+This makes the back-end cleaner, and [...]

 The Shiba Widgets plugin allows you to assign different widgets to different posts, pages, categories, or tags.
 Shiba Widgets 1.4 contains updates for WordPress 3.1.
 It was tested on WordPress 3.0 and 3.1.
 Shiba Widgets 1.4 will only work on WordPress 3.0 and above.
-[Full Shiba Widgets [...]
+[Full Shiba Widgets description.] [...]